Particular/docs.particular.net/samples/saga/ravendb-custom-sagafinder/sample.md

 ---
 title: Custom Saga Finding Logic (RavenDB)
-summary: This sample shows how to perform custom saga finding logic based on custom query logic when the Saga storage is RavenDB and how to use multiple Unique attributes.
+summary: Perform custom saga finding logic based on custom query logic when the Saga storage is RavenDB and how to use multiple Unique attributes.
 tags:
 - Saga
 - SagaFinder